MerciH/MerciH/README.md

 - 👋 Hi, I’m Merci
-- 👀 I’m interested in software development (full-stack)
+- 👀 I do software development (full-stack)
-- 🌱 I’m currently learning machine learning.
-I am also a computer science undergraduate student.
+- 🌱 I’m currently learning data analytics.
+I am also a computer science undergraduate student at University of Aizu.
-- 💞️ I’m looking to collaborate on projects that involve developing applications and websites but am also open to challenges.
+- 💞️ I’m looking to collaborate on cool projects that involve developing applications, websites, ... like anything :)).
 - 📫 reach me on mercihabs33@gmail.com

 <!---